CenturyLinkCloud/mdw/docs/_docs/guides/tomcat.md

   ```
   That's it.
 The war is located under project_dir/deploy/webapps/.
   If you want to install the MDW war to a different location, use the `--webapps-dir` CLI option.
-  The best way to debug your project's Java assets is through Eclipse.
+  The best way to debug your project's Java assets is through IntelliJ or Eclipse.
 Read on to the next section to set that up.
   Otherwise, if you're **installing on a server** or just want to run Tomcat from the command line:
   ```
     mdw install --webapps-dir=/var/lib/tomcat8/webapps --mdw-version=6.1.05